deutsche-nationalbibliothek/pica-rs/README.md

 ### Split

 This command is used to split a list of records into chunks of a given size.
 The default filename is `{}.dat`, whereby the curly braces are replaced by the number of the chunk.

 ```
-$ pica split --skip-invalid --outdir outdir --template "CHUNK_{}.dat" 100 DUMP.dat
+$ pica split -s -o outdir --template "CHUNK_{}.dat" 100 DUMP.dat
 $ tree outdir
 outdir
 ├── CHUNK_0.dat